gourie/website/content/authors/admin/_index.md

 - Visitors
 ---

-Joeri Nicolaes is a computer scientist at UCB Pharma focusing on computer vision tasks in the medical imaging domain.
-He is currently conducting research to apply machine learning techniques for detecting fractures in patient images.
+I am a computer scientist working in the IT Artificial Intelligence team at UCB Pharma where I focus on computer vision problems in the medical imaging domain.
+I am currently working on a research project that aims at opportunistically screening spine-containing CT images for osteoporotic vertebral fractures to support the early detection of patients with osteoporosis and avoid secondary fractures.
+My research focuses on incorporating anatomical prior knowledge into deep neural networks and out-of-distribution generalization.